On $q$-analogs of descent and peak polynomials: -analogs of peak polynomials

-Given $s \in S$ and an $S$-compatible set $T$, if $s^- \in S \sqcup \{0\}$, then any branch yielding $T$ must not use case (i) when $s$ is the maximal element.
+Given $s \in S$ and a set $T$ which satisfies the first three conditions of $S$-compatibility, if $s^- \in S \sqcup \{0\}$, then any branch yielding $T$ must not use case (i) when $s$ is the maximal element.
 Thus it must be that case (iii) is applied some number of times, moving the maximal element left, and then (ii) is applied to delete it, without modifying $\tilde{T}$.
 This contributes a factor of $x(1+x+\cdots+x^{s-s^--2})$ to the $x$-weight of $T$.
-In particular, if $s-s^-$ is odd, when we specialize $x=-1$ we get 0; this agrees with the definition of $\e(S,T)$.
-Otherwise, $s^- \in T$; now case (iii) must be used to move the maximal element to $s^-+1$ and then case (i) applied.
-This results in an $x$-weight of $(1+x+\cdots + x^{s-s^--1}$.
-If $s-s^-$ is even, setting $x=-1$ gives 0, agreeing with $\e(S,T)$.
-If none of the terms $(1+x+\cdots +x^k)$ evaluate to zero when $x=-1$, then they all evaluate to 1 and we are in the second case of the definition of $\e$.
-The power of $x$ dividing the $x$-weight of $T$ is $(-1)^{|S|-|T|}$, since we gain a factor of $x$ in the above analysis only when we delete an element of $S$ without modifying $\tilde{T}$.
-This proves (c), completing the proof. \end{proof}
+In particular, if $s-s^-$ is odd, when we specialize $x=-1$ we get 0, thus, in order for $T$ to contribute a term in the sum, $T$ must indeed be $S$-compatible; if $s-s^{-}$ is even, we get a factor of $-1$.
+If instead we have $s^- \in T$, case (iii) must be used to move the maximal element to $s^-+1$ and then case (i) applied.
+After setting $x=-1$ this results in a weight of $(-1)^{s-s^--1}$.
+Now, assuming $T$ is $S$-compatible, its weight is nonzero.
+We have gained a factor of $-1$ for each $s \in S$ with $s^- \not \in T$, for a total of $|S|-|T|$ factors.
+We have also gained a factor of $(-1)^{s-s^--1}=(-1)^{t^+-t-1}$ for each $s^-=t \in T$.
+In total we have sign